devseed-ph/devseed.ph/index.md

 ### Would a beneficiary need to pay anything?

 **No**.
 Everything we provide is for free, beneficiaries will not need to pay anything back.
-Though we would love it if beneficiaries reach out to us in the future to fund their startups. :)
+Though we would love it if beneficiaries reach out to us in the future to be angel investors in their startups. :)

 ### How do you cover your costs?